redhatdemocentral/rhcs-customer-evaluation-demo/README.md

 App Dev Cloud with Customer Evaluation Demo
 ===========================================
-This demo is to install JBoss BPM Suite Rewards Demo in the Cloud based on leveraging the OpenShift Container Platform (OCP) It delivers a fully functioning JBoss BPM Employee Rewards example containerized on OCP.
+This demo is to install JBoss BPM Suite Customer Evaluation Demo in the Cloud based on leveraging the OpenShift Container Platform (OCP)
+It delivers a fully functioning financial process for customer evaluation containerized on OCP.

 The customer evaluation project demonstrates the BPM Suite process integration with rules.
 It is a straight through process (STP).